miraland-labs/solarti-program-library/governance/NOTES.md

 ### DAO Wallet

-Every Governance account (which holds the governance rules) has an associated native SOL treasury (we call it DAO wallet).
+Every Governance account (which holds the governance rules) has an associated native MLN treasury (we call it DAO wallet).
 The relationship is always 1:1.
-Since the Governance account is a PDA with data it can’t be used as transaction payer and to store SOL in general. **To control programs, the recommended way is to always use the associated SOL address (DAO wallet) for authority over assets**
+Since the Governance account is a PDA with data it can’t be used as transaction payer and to store MLN in general. **To control programs, the recommended way is to always use the associated MLN address (DAO wallet) for authority over assets**

 A DAO wallet is 1) PDA with no data, 2) derived from its governance account and 3) owned by System program.
 This way it behaves like any other wallet.